.. a planning opportunity for collaboration between your financial planner, your accountant and your lawyer

 - Financier (Bank/ Broker/ Lender) – to ensure any arrangements don’t breach existing ‘covenants’;

-- Financial Planner – to ensure that the relevant life insurance policies are acquired to secure any eventual funding requirements;
+- Financial Planner – to advise on relevant life insurance policies that will secure future funding requirements;

 - Other specialists as appropriate.